OliverCadman/cross_tracks_ci_ms3/README.md

 1. The purpose of the website to be clearly evident upon first visit, so I can be sure that my needs will be met.
 2. To be able to navigate the website intuitively and with ease, so that my time isn't wasted.
-3. To view the tracks easily using a minimal click count, so I can browse the tracks with ease.
+3. To view tracks without having to register, so I can determine whether the website suits my needs.
 4. To be able to search for tracks based on different criteria (Genre, Artist Name, Year of Release), so I can search for tracks more granularly.
 5. To view comments on a particular track, so I find out what other users have to say about the music and engage with the community.
+6. To see a description of how to use the service, so I can be aware of all features on offer.

 As a returning visitor, I want...